monimiller/pokemongo-galaxy-demo/README.md

    - Select default table format: *Iceberg*
    - Hit _Skip_ on the *Set Permissions* page

-For more help configuring your AWS catalog, [LINK]visit the documentation.
+For more help configuring your AWS catalog, [visit the documentation](https://docs.starburst.io/starburst-galaxy/catalogs/s3.html).

 3.Create a MongoDB Catalog.
    - Catalog name: ```mongo_pokedex``` or your pokemon of choice
    - Add a relevant description
    - Authenticate to MongoDB using either a direct connection or via SSH tunnel.
 NOTE: If you have any special characters in your password, those may need to be coded properly.

-For more help configuring your MongoDB catalog, {LINK} visit the documentation.
+For more help configuring your MongoDB catalog, [visit the documentation](https://docs.starburst.io/starburst-galaxy/catalogs/mongodb.html).

 ## Create a Starburst Galaxy Cluster